The key to reducing high-interest credit card debt after divorce is having your income and assets work to your advantage.

 Debt occurs from many sources.
 You may have gone through an expensive divorce and had to borrow money to pay your attorney.
 The debt could have accumulated during the marriage.
 You may now have the full financial burden of a mortgage.

 Is debt inherently bad?
 No. We borrow money for many reasons.
 Borrowing for large purchases such as a home or automobile makes financial sense.
 Many people cannot afford the total cost of an automobile outright but can afford a monthly car payment.
-Debt becomes an issue when we can’t pay for our daily living expenses without increasing our debt.
+Debt after divorce becomes an issue when we can’t pay for our daily living expenses without increasing our debt.

 When figuring out how to pay down your debt, it is important to get a snapshot of where you currently stand.

 What do you own (your assets)?
 Do you have money in a savings account or investment account?
 Do you have equity in a home?
 Once you have an understanding of your assets, focus on what you owe (your liabilities).
 What are your home and automobile monthly payments?
 What are your credit card balances and the minimum monthly payments?
 What other debt do you have, such as student loans or legal fees?
 Look at the interest rate you are paying.
 Order the bills from the highest interest rate to the lowest.
 Generally, credit cards will charge the highest interest.